-In our opinion, the financial statements referred to above present fairly, in all material respects, the financial position of Pieris AG at December 31, 2013 and 2012, and the results of its operations and its cash flows for each of the two years in the period ended December 31, 2013, in conformity with U.S. generally accepted accounting principles.
+In our opinion, the financial statements referred to above present fairly, in all material respects, the consolidated financial position of Pieris Pharmaceuticals, Inc. at December 31, 2014 and 2013, and the consolidated results of its operations and its cash flows for each of the two years in the period ended December 31, 2014, in conformity with U.S. generally accepted accounting principles.

-/s/ Dr. Napolitano /s/ Richter

-Wirtschaftsprüfer Wirtschaftsprüfer

-[German Public Auditor] [German Public Auditor]
+/s/ Dr. Napolitano Wirtschaftsprüfer [German Public Auditor] /s/ Richter Wirtschaftsprüfer [German Public Auditor]